octalmage/robotjs/README.md

 ## Installing

 RobotJS uses [node-gyp](https://github.com/TooTallNate/node-gyp) for building.
-If you have trouble with dependencies, look there or in our [building](https://github.com/octalmage/robotjs/wiki/Building) wiki.
+If you have trouble with dependencies, look there or in the [building](https://github.com/octalmage/robotjs/wiki/Building) wiki.

 Then you should be successful at installing.
 ```